adasq/dropbox-v2-api/EXAMPLES.md

 ### files/upload_session/append_v2 ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-upload_session-append_v2))
 Append more data to an upload session.
 When the parameter close is set, this call will close the session.
-A single request should not upload more than 150 MB of file contents.
+A single request should not upload more than 150 MB.

 ```js
 const stream = dropbox({